 Sweden – Stockholm

 Mostly I know that Sweden is full of beautiful people, is where Ikea came from, and once held a near monopoly on production of the safety match.
-I’ve recently learnt a few more things about Sweden, and in particular its capital, as the lovely Sofia from the AsWeTravel blog has put together an amazing guest post on things to do in Stockholm, which I’ll be sharing with you very soon.

 We’re looking forward to learning more about this island capital for ourselves, and maybe even trying out some meatballs in their home country.